4 charged in Los Angeles death of rising rapper Pop Smoke

 LOS ANGELES (AP) - Two men and two teens have been charged in the death of rising rapper Pop Smoke who was killed during a Los Angeles home-invasion robbery in February, the district attorney’s office said Monday.

 Los Angeles District Attorney Jackie Lacey said in a statement that Corey Walker and Keandre Rodgers were charged with murder that occurred during the commission of a robbery and burglary.
-The two male juveniles were also charged with murder and robbery while in juvenile court.
+The two boys, 15 and 17 years old, were also charged with murder and robbery while in juvenile court.
+Their names were not released due to their age.

 The 20-year-old New York rapper, whose legal name is Bashar Barakah Jackson, was killed Feb.
 19 at a home in the Hollywood Hills.
 A 911 call from a friend of someone in the house reported armed intruders inside the home, police previously said.